Kotlin/kotlinx-kover/kover-gradle-plugin/docs/index.md

 After applying Kover Gradle plugin, the classes are modified (instrumented) when loaded into the JVM during local unit test runs, so number of line hits can be counted.
 This may impact your testing experience.
-At the moment, the connected tests are not being instrumented.
+At the moment, the instrumented (on-device) tests are not being modified by Kover and coverage for them can not be collected.

-To learn more about instrumentation, it's configuring, and solutions for typical problems, please refer to the [corresponded section](#instrumentation).
+To learn more about instrumentation, its configuring, and solutions for typical problems, please refer to the [corresponding section](#instrumentation).